 But what does ‘branding’ really mean for a freelancer?
 The ultimate goal of branding is to create a unique and differentiated presence for your organisation (i.e. you) in the marketplace to attract clients.
 Put simply, it’s the process of creating a clear and memorable image for yourself.
-To quote Steve Jobs, the pioneer behind arguably the world’s most recognisable brand:“This is a very complicated world, it’s a very noisy world.
+To quote Steve Jobs, the pioneer behind arguably the world’s most recognisable brand: “This is a very complicated world, it’s a very noisy world.
 So we have to be really clear on what we want them to know about us.”

 The first step in the process is to find and define the unique personality of your brand.
 As a freelancer you will be the sole person behind your brand.
 This means that your own personality and that of your brand are intrinsically linked.
 Your brand should not only reflect your uniqueness as an individual, it should also convey positive messages about your services.
 For example, if your creativeness sets you apart, your branding should reflect this by being artistic and inventive.

 Ultimately, there isn’t a ‘correct’ way to brand yourself.
 Your brand should connect with your intended consumers, and if it does, you are doing the right thing.
 If you find yourself struggling with where to start, then asking yourself a series of questions may help to start shaping your brand identity.
-For example, what are my skills and experience and how do

 A small yet significant part of creating your brand is deciding on a name.
 Many freelancers simply choose to use their name, followed by the service that they provide (i.e. Connie Anderson Motoring).
 However, this option is not without its drawbacks.
 For example, if you have a common name, you may find it difficult to obtain your desired domain name for your website or social media account.
 Furthermore, you may be harder to find amongst search engine results.